 When I look out my window, I see no bunting and no sign of any street party.
 We’re all republicans round here, then.
 If I were to take a trip into town, to where the royal wedding procession is going to be, I’d likely find a ratio in the order of 3:1 of foreigners to Brits.
 Still, it’s a morning for reflection.
 Over at Stumbling and Mumbling, Chris argues (and surely only for the sake of argument) that the monarchy is a good thing.
 Let me reflect on that for a moment.
-Er … no. The monarchy isn’t a good thing.
+No, the monarchy isn’t a good thing.
 Here are my reasons.

 1. The monarchy is not politically neutral.
 Even if the monarchy isn’t explicitly of the political right, whether in custom or belief, royal arrangements and traditions are such that they can be taken advantage of by the ruling party.
 Best advantage from them is had by a right wing ruling party.
 Neutral royals with a minimum of clout would have made sure that former Labour prime ministers remained on the wedding guest list, and were visible on the day.
 Neutral royals would have insisted that the wedding cause only a minimum of disruption to national life.
 Instead, the wedding is happening on a Friday and the government has declared it a holiday.
 It certainly looks as though the British Conservatives have an interest in our stopping work to watch what’s going on with the royals; if the monarchy were politically neutral, the ruling party wouldn’t bother much with them.
 As it is, we find David Cameron saying things like this.